Portrait Records

-Portrait Records was a sister label of Epic Records and later of Columbia Records.
+Portrait Records is an American record label active from 1976 to the present, initially formed in association with Epic Records and later a division of Columbia Records.
+Portrait has had several incarnations each emphasizing different styles of music ranging from pop-rock, to jazz and heavy metal and most recently classical crossover acts.
 Notable artists Cyndi Lauper and Sade signed with Portrait, but their contracts were absorbed by Epic after that incarnation of the label was shuttered.

 History & Overview

 Portrait began in 1976 as a sister label of Epic; its initial signings were Joan Baez, Burton Cummings, and the McCrarys.
 Cummings' "Stand Tall" was the lead-off single.
 Baez's Blowin' Away album and the McCrarys' self-titled debut bowed in early 1977.
 The label design was similar to that of Columbia's singles; design on it was in grey tones, while the logo was handwritten orange with a red outline.
 This was also the launch of Epic/Portrait/Associated (EPA) under the CBS moniker.

-One of the signings the label had was the band Heart.
-The band had been signed with Mushroom Records, but left after a dispute in advertising their Dreamboat Annie album.
-The print ads led some fans to think that the sisters Ann and Nancy Wilson were lesbians.
-Portrait snatched the group up quickly, releasing the single "Barracuda" before Little Queen was to hit the shelves.
-The McCrarys also scored big with "You".
+Heart was an early success for Portrait.
+Initially Heart was signed with small Canadian independent label Mushroom Records, but left after a dispute in advertising their Dreamboat Annie album.
+The print advertisements featured a salacious double entendre which the band had not approved, and which led some fans to think that the sisters Ann and Nancy Wilson were incestuous lesbians.
+Portrait quickly signed Heart to a contract, and released the single "Barracuda" before Little Queen was to hit the shelves.
+The McCrarys also scored big with their 1978 single "You" for Prestige.

-By 1979, however, Epic was looking to consolidate some of its low-end producing labels and, for a short time, Portrait and Epic had both names on the same label.
+By 1979, however, Epic was looking to consolidate some of its less commercially successful sub-labels and effectively folded Epic and Portrait together as a single company.
 In 1980, only Heart was picked up from Portrait; releasing Bébé le Strange, after which they took a two-year hiatus, releasing Private Audition in 1982.

 Baez left the label after the release of her 1979 Honest Lullaby album; she later admitted in her 1987 memoir, And a Voice to Sing With, that she regretted signing with the label, describing her having left her previous label (A&M) for Portrait as "the stupidest career move I ever made".